 There are certain racking mistakes you can make that will ruin your random hardwood floor pattern, as well as the layout of laminate floors.
 The first one is is to make the stagger gap smaller than 6 inches.
 Another is creating a lightning pattern, also known as a step pattern, which happens when you stagger joints by a fixed amount in each successive row.
 The effect is to create a diagonal line that cuts across the floor and ruins the flow of the grain.

 When end-joints coincide with only a single plank between them, it's called an H-pattern, and a floor with a lot of these looks contrived rather than organic.
-To avoid this, keep the distance between end joint separated by a plank to a minimum of 3 inches.
+To avoid this, keep the distance between end joints separated by a middle plank to a minimum of 3 inches.

 Staggering Floor Planks That are All the Same Length